tataraba/igtie/README.md

 ## 🧐 About <a name = "about"></a>

-Igtie is short for *I'll get to it eventually*.
-It's meant to provide a central hub for all those mental notes and bookmarks stored away in the back of your head.
+*__IGTIE__* is short for *I'll get to it eventually*.
+This project is meant to provide a central hub for all those mental notes and bookmarks stored away in the back of your head.
 Let's face it, you already forgot the name of that show your best friend told you about last week.

 Have a new album you want to listen to?
 Save it here and even give yourself a timeframe to help motivate you.
 Want to learn a new python library?
 Add it to your _Coding Playlist_ so you don't forget about it later.
 Anything's game!